Nathnaelc/cs162-test/assignments/standup.md

 2. What you will do during the next 2 weeks.
 3. A list of pull requests or other links that you created.
 4. A list of pull requests that you reviewed.

+## Grading

+These check-in assignments are not graded, however they do contribute to your #Communication grade on the Final Project assignment.